gardenjs/docs/README.md

 ## Todo´s

 - [bug] In dark mode, the header image browser bar is in "light mode" when you switch pages and then return to the homepage.
-- [task] Add Gardenjs, display each component & write stories.
 - [docs] Add "Hooks", "Decorators", "Write Renderer".
-- [docs] Check content before releasing docs.
+- [docs] Check content & all links before releasing docs.
 - [task] privacy policy: hosting Github?
 - [task] change gardenjs screenshot in header with gardenjs docs example.
-- [task] Add link to demo at headerintro btn & /docs page.
+- [task] Add link to demo at heroheader btn & /docs page.

 ---
 Copyright (C) 2023 - present by Robin Danzinger & Martin Farkas.
 Maintained by [Rabbit Development](https://www.rabbitdevelopment.de).